Suzanne Dredge

-Suzanne Dredge is an Australian multi Walkley Award and Gold Quill-winning journalist.
+Suzanne Dredge is an Australian multi-Walkley Award and Gold Quill-winning journalist.

 She is the Australian Broadcasting Corporation's Head of International & Indigenous News.
 Dredge is a Wiradjuri woman.

 Early life

 Dredge grew up in the western suburbs of Sydney.
-Her mother who worked in a turkey factory to support Dredge and her three siblings who all lived in public housing.
-Dredge has said some of her fondest memories are of her father taking her out onto country and teaching her survival techniques to live off the land such as finding food and water while also instilling a special cultural connection to country.
+Her mother raised Dredge and her three siblings by herself, living in public housing and working in a factory.
+Dredge has said some of her "fondest memories" were of her father taking her and her siblings out onto country.
+He taught them how to live off the land and find food and water, while connecting them back to their culture and to country.

 Dredge dropped out of school at 16.
 By the age of 23, she was a mother of three children and was in a violent relationship.
-After deciding to leave the relationship, Dredge enrolled in a course at TAFE where she studied youth work.
+After deciding to leave the relationship at the age of 24, Dredge enrolled in a course at TAFE where she studied youth work.

 Career

 After working as a youth worker and encountering a range of social issues affecting marginalised communities, Dredge was reminded of her childhood ambitions of becoming a journalist to expose social injustice.

 In 2010, she enrolled as a mature age student at Western Sydney University in a Bachelor of Communications majoring in journalism, becoming the first person in her family to attend university.
 She graduated in 2013.

 While at university, she applied for internships and pitched stories to local newspapers which resulted in Dredge having a front-page story in the local Macarthur newspaper.
 She also obtained a job with Koori Radio where she worked from 2012 to 2013, producing the station's talkback program Blackchat.